francis2/api/csharp/services-api/docs/FeesApi.md

-Returns all entities of MarketDataSubscriptionExchangeScope type
+Retrieves all entities of MarketDataSubscriptionExchangeScope type

 ### Example
 ```csharp